haowang1992/haowang1992.github.io/_pages/about.md

 News
 ======
+* 2019-07: One paper is accepted by ICCV 2019.
 * 2018-11: One paper is accepted by AAAI 2019.
-* 2017-02-15 : One paper is accepted by Multimedia Tools and Application (MTAP) 2017.
+* 2017-02: One paper is accepted by Multimedia Tools and Application (MTAP) 2017.

 Recent Publications